 Instead of weighing your load to begin with, now you're weighing your options.
 The Bill of Lading (BOL) might have just been an estimate, emphatically wrong, or the broker may have misrepresented it.

-The BOL is a required, legally-binding document, and a contract between the carrier and the shipper.
+The BOL is a required, legally-binding document, and a contract between the carrier, broker and the shipper.
 It also acts as proof of freight services and a document of title.

 Now that you've lost drive time, revenue, and your delivery is late, what can you do to prevent this from happening again?